-- EHS-34.1.f Continue Compliance under the National Flood Insurance Program (NFIP).

-Continue to maintain good standing and compliance under the NFIP through implementation of floodplain management programs that, at a minimum, meet the NFIP requirements: - Enforce the flood damage prevention ordinance. - Participate in floodplain identification and mapping updates. - Provide public assistance/information on floodplain requirements and impacts. - EHS-34.1.g Facilitate Community Coordination Around Shoreline Adaptation.
-Develop a framework for incentivizing landowners to work together on shoreline protection projects and facilitating public communication and coordination around shoreline protection in a process that follows Safety Element policies and programs. - EHS-34.2.a Retain Ponding Areas.
-Maintain publicly controlled flood ponding areas in a natural state for flood control management, and continue to promote compatible uses in ponding areas, such as agriculture, open space, and recreation. - EHS-34.3.a Require Hydrologic, Hydraulic, and Geomorphic Studies.
-Continue to require submission of detailed hydrologic and geologic geomorphic studies for any proposed development that could increase sedimentation of a watercourse or alter natural drainage patterns.
-Amend the Development Code to include findings to continue to regulate development in flood prone areas to ensure public health and safety and to preserve the hydraulic and geomorphic integrity of the stream system and associated habitat. - Assess the Cumulative Impacts of Development in Watersheds on Flood Prone Areas.
+- EHS-4.1.f Continue Compliance under the National Flood Insurance Program (NFIP).
+Continue to maintain good standing and compliance under the NFIP through implementation of floodplain management programs that, at a minimum, meet the NFIP requirements: - Enforce the flood damage prevention ordinance. - Participate in floodplain identification and mapping updates. - Provide public assistance/information on floodplain requirements and impacts. - EHS-4.1.g Facilitate Community Coordination Around Shoreline Adaptation.
+Develop a framework for incentivizing landowners to work together on shoreline protection projects and facilitating public communication and coordination around shoreline protection in a process that follows Safety Element policies and programs. - EHS-4.2.a Retain Ponding Areas.
+Maintain publicly controlled flood ponding areas in a natural state for flood control management, and continue to promote compatible uses in ponding areas, such as agriculture, open space, and recreation. - EHS-4.3.a Require Hydrologic, Hydraulic, and Geomorphic Studies.
+Continue to require submission of detailed hydrologic and geomorphic studies for any proposed development that could increase sedimentation of a watercourse or alter natural drainage patterns.
+Amend the Development Code to include findings to continue to regulate development in flood prone areas to ensure public health and safety and to preserve the hydraulic and geomorphic integrity of the stream system and associated habitat. - EHS-4.3.b Assess the Cumulative Impacts of Development in Watersheds on Flood Prone Areas.
 Consider the effects of upstream development, including impervious surfaces, alteration of drainage patterns, reduction of vegetation, increased sedimentation, and others, on the potential for flooding in low-lying areas.
-Consider watershed studies to gather detailed information. - EHS-34.3.c Develop Watershed Management and Monitoring Plans.
-Develop watershed specific, integrated watershed management and monitoring plans that include development guidelines, natural flood mitigation measures, biomechanical technologies, and the enhancement of hydrological and ecological processes.
-The guiding principles of the watershed plans shall equally consider habitat and species protection and monitoring as well as the protection of human life and property.
+Consider watershed studies to gather detailed information. - EHS-4.4.a Maintain Current Dam Failure Maps.
+Maintain up-to-date public inundation maps for dam/reservoir complexes where downstream valleys are inhabited and the risk of loss of life and extensive property damage is significant.
+Coordinate with water districts to obtain the most current information from their dam safety programs and reports submitted to the State Division of Safety of Dams.